jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 **37)** There is no way for you to execute your game plan AND prepare to deal with his.
 The human mind is simply not that complex.
 After a certain point, the game becomes about who can attack more effectively while defending most effectively.

 **38)** The best competitor isn’t usually the best teacher and vice-versa.
-[Two of the greatest boxing trainers of all time](https://bleacherreport.com/articles/578768-freddie-roach-and-the-10-best-trainers-in-boxing-history-my-take){: target="_blank" rel="noopener noreferrer"}, Eddie Futch and Angelo Dundee, never fought professionally.
+[Two of the greatest boxing trainers of all time](https://bleacherreport.com/articles/578768-freddie-roach-and-the-10-best-trainers-in-boxing-history-my-take){: target="_blank" rel="noreferrer noopener"}, Eddie Futch and Angelo Dundee, never fought professionally.
 You’ll be surprised who you can learn from.

 **39)** Stick to a game plan, but adjust when necessary.